M&M's Kart Racing: Reception

 On the topic of the DS version's visuals, Devries stated that the characters were often obscured by their vehicles, while courses were enveloped in mist to cover up the "abysmally small" draw distance.
 Evan Campbell of Nintendojo condemned the "absolutely dismal presentation", citing "blurry textures, horrendous draw distances and a complete lack of creativity".
 Campbell further criticized the repetitive voice acting and soundtrack, writing that it "could quite possibly be the worst audio on Nintendo DS".
 GameSpots Justin Calvert similarly panned the "grating, looping soundtrack" along with "sound effects that add nothing positive to the experience".
 Campbell and Devries each stated that the camera did not rotate to follow the player's kart during turns.
 Additionally, Calvert and Campbell both criticized the absence of a single-cartridge multiplayer option, with the latter noting that the DS's Download Play feature could have been utilized.

 Retrospectively, M&M's Kart Racing is regarded as one of the worst racing games of all time.
 It was one of six titles included in GameZones 2010 list of "The Most Abysmal Racing Games Ever" due to its low frame rate and repetitive dialogue.
-GamesRadar+ ranked M&M's Kart Racing 32nd in their 2017 list of "The 50 worst games of all time", criticizing the Wii version's motion controls, visuals, and lack of items.
+GamesRadar+ ranked M&M's Kart Racing 32nd in their 2017 list of "The 50 worst games of all time", criticizing the Wii version's motion controls, "awful" visuals, and lack of items.
 The same publication also included the game in its 2014 list of "The most forgettable kart racers ever released", citing its "relentlessly mundane" graphics, straightforward courses, and lack of items.
 TheGamer opined that the game "has the graphical quality of a cheaply made PlayStation 2 game, Nintendo Life added that it "doesn't make the most of the licence", and Screen Rant complained of "little to no variety in the gameplay options", though stated that it was not too difficult for younger players.
 Several publications noted that "Approaching sound barrier!" was an infamously overused line in the game.